Ianphorsman/RxClassAPIWrapper/README.md

 </p>
 <h3>Helper Functions</h3>
 <p>
-    `RxClassHelpers` contains several high level helper functions to help acquaint yourself with what the RxClass API can do.
+    `RxClassHelpers` contains several high level helper functions to acquaint yourself with what the RxClass API can (and can't) do.
 Just create an instance to get started.
+    <strong>Warning:</strong> there are a lot of false negative results.
 </p>

 ```python